Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/index.md

 ---
-title: Overview of platform extension points
+title: Overview of in-process platform extension points
 ---

-Platform Extensions are extensions to the Platform or Content Services, and can be implemented through a variety of mechanisms.
+In-process Platform Extensions are extensions to the Platform or Content Services, and can be implemented through a variety of mechanisms.
 This information identifies the supported extension points and how you can leverage them to build your extensions to the Platform.

+Read through the [getting started guide]({% link content-services/latest/develop/getting-started.md %}) to get up to speed on the difference between in-process and out-of-process extensions.

 There are many ways you can extend the Platform.
 You can write new actions and behaviors, create custom content models, use existing services, or write new Platform services, create custom ReST APIs, create new rating systems and so on.